allenb24/Autonomous-Vehicle/README.md

 MIT License – Feel free to use and build on this work.
 ---

-## 📚 What We Learned & Challenges Faced
+## 📚 What I Learned & Challenges Faced

 This project, part of my UC Davis senior design course, helped me understand the realities of building a hardware-software integrated autonomous system from the ground up.
 Some major lessons and hurdles that were encountered include: